Hydrodynamic Limit For An Active Exclusion Process

 The hydrodynamic limit for our system involves the diffusion coefficient of a tagged particle for symmetric simple exclusion process (SSEP) in dimension $2$.
 Let us briefly remind here its definition.
 On $\Z^2$, consider an infinite equilibrium SSEP with density $\rho$ and a tagged particle placed at time $0$ at the origin.
-We keep track of the position $X(t)=(X_1(t), X_2(t))\in \Z^2$ of the tracer particle at time $t$ and denote by $Q^*_{\rho}$ the measure of the process starting with measure $\mu_{\rho}$ on $\Z^2\setminus\{0\}$ and a particle at the origin. \begin{defi}[Self-Diffusion coefficient] The self-diffusion coefficient $\sdc(\rho)$ is defined as the limiting variance of the tagged particle \end{defi}
+We keep track of the position $X(t)=(X_1(t), X_2(t))\in \Z^2$ of the tracer particle at time $t$ and denote by $Q^*_{\rho}$ the measure of the process starting with measure $\mu_{\rho}$ on $\Z^2\setminus\{0\}$ and a particle at the origin. \begin{defi}[Self-Diffusion coefficient] The self-diffusion coefficient $\sdc(\rho)$ is defined as the limiting variance of the tagged particle

-From a mathematical standpoint, this result is a consequence of \cite{KV1986}.
-A variational formula for $d_s$ has been obtained later by Spohn \cite{Spohn1990}.
+\end{defi} {The existence of this limit is a consequence of \cite{KV1986}.} A variational formula for $d_s$ has been obtained later by Spohn \cite{Spohn1990}.
 The regularity of the self-diffusion coefficient was first investigated in \cite{Varadhan1994}, where Varadhan shows that the self-diffusion matrix is Lipschitz-continuous in any dimension $d\geq 3$.
 Landim, Olla and Varadhan since then proved in \cite{LOV2001} that the self-diffusion coefficient is in fact of class $C^{\infty}$ in any dimension.
 The matter of self-diffusion being treated in full detail in Section 6, p199-240 of \cite{KLOB2012}, we do not develop it further here.
 We summarize in appendix \ref{subsec:sdc} some useful results on the matter.

 \paragraph{Diffusion, conductivity and alignment coefficients} Given a density profile on the torus $\boldsymbol \dens(u, d\theta)$, recall from Definition \ref{def:densityprofile} that $\rho(u)=\int_{\ctoruspi}\boldsymbol \dens(u, d\theta)$ is the local density.
 We introduce the coefficients {$\overset{\to}{\Omega}$ \dotfill local direction of the asymmetry} where $\sdc$ is the self-diffusion coefficient described in the previous paragraph.
 We also define $\overset{\rightarrow}{\Omega}(\boldsymbol \dens)$, the vector representing the mean direction of the asymmetry under $\boldsymbol \dens$,